GRESB/api-docs/source/includes/_oauth2.md

 Before receiving an access token, you must register your application and obtain OAuth credentials.
 This will include a unique `client_id` and `client_secret`.
 First, ensure that you are logged into your GRESB account, then add your application to `https://api.gresb.com/oauth/applications`.
 You will need to include a name and one or more redirect URIs.

+**NOTE**: Please make sure that the application name is your company name.
+The application name will be displayed on scorecards where asset data was submitted through the API: "Performance data submitted at Asset level using {application_name}"

 **New Application**

 <img src="images/oauth_pictures/register.png" alt="registration pic" style="border:2px solid black">